 Bed rest during pregnancy: Get the facts

 When you're pregnant, a prescription to stay in bed might seem like a welcome break.
-In reality, however, restrictions on movement during pregnancy can pose challenges and even certain health risks.
+In reality, however, restrictions on movement during pregnancy can pose health risks.
 Here's what you need to know.

 See more In-depth

 - American College of Obstetricians and Gynecologists.
 Practice Bulletin No. 171: Management of preterm labor.
 Obstetrics & Gynecology.
 2016; doi:10.1097/AOG.0000000000001711.
 Reaffirmed 2018.

 - Sosa CG, et al. Bed rest in singleton pregnancies for preventing preterm birth.
 Cochrane Database of Systematic Reviews.
 2015; doi:10.1002/14651858.CD003581.pub3.